Carpenter ant: Social immunity

 In many social insect species, social behavior can increase the disease resistance of animals.
 This phenomenon, called social immunity, exists in carpenter ants.
 It is mediated through the feeding of other individuals by regurgitation.
 The regurgitate can have antimicrobial activity, which would be spread amongst members of the colony.
 Some proteases with antimicrobial activity have been found to exist in regurgitated material.
 Communal sharing of immune response capability is likely to play a large role in colonial maintenance during highly pathogenic periods.

 Polygyny

 Polygyny often is associated with many social insect species, and usually is characterized by limited mating flights, small queen size, and other characteristics.
 However, carpenter ants have "extensive" mating flights and relatively large queens, distinguishing them from polygynous species.
 Carpenter ants are described as oligogynous because they have a number of fertile queens which are intolerant of each other and must therefore spread to different areas of the nest.
 Some aggressive interactions have been known to take place between queens, but not necessarily through workers.
 Queens become aggressive mainly to other queens if they trespass on a marked territory.
 Queens in a given colony can work together in brood care and the workers tend to experience higher rates of survival in colonies with multiple queens.
 Some researchers still subscribe to the notion that carpenter ant colonies are only monogynous.

+Venom

+Like other formicine ants, Camponotus possess a poisonous secretion containing formic acid, which is produced and stored in the venom gland and can be discharged through an abdominal opening, the acidopore.
+Camponotus use their venom for predation, defense, and alarm communication and recruitment.
+In some cases, Camponotus use their venom to detoxify the alkaloid-based venoms of fire ants (Solenopsis spp.).
+Florida carpenter ants (Camponotus floridanus) swallow their own venom, which acidifies the crop and shapes the gut microbiome.
+In addition to formic acid, the venoms of several Camponotus species contain peptides.
+These so-called formicitoxins are thought to help combat pathogenic fungi.